GProSoftware828/devcamp-portfolio/README.md

 This application allows users to sign in and add both blog posts and also a portfolio image with notes.
 The topics are displaying the different applications and software languages the user wishes to show to other site users as a forum posting.

-### Introduction
+## Introduction

-This application three controllers, 8 models, a dozen migration files, and the following gems:
+This application uses three controllers, 8 models, a dozen migration files, and the following gems:

 * [devise](https://rubygems.org/gems/devise)